justanothercell/DragonFIghter603/README.md

 take a look at [styxcon](https://styxcon.com), our awesome dev team.

-Alternatively, have a proof that there ar einfinitely many primes:
+Alternatively, have a proof that there are infinitely many primes:

 ![](prime_proof.png)